hannahscovill/study-guide-ppl/docs/groundSchoolPPL/1_principles_of_flight.md

 <details>
 	<summary><strong>6.
 What is adverse yaw?</strong></summary>

-	Yaw created by the induced drag from the lift differential between the high and low wing in a turn
+	Yaw created by the induced drag from the lift differential between the high and low wing in a turn.
+	A bank to the right creates yaw to the left which requires right rudder to coordinate
 </details>
 <br/>